jbool24/Hangman-Demo/README.md

-# week-3-game
+# HangMan Demo Game

-Basic Hangman game
+##Basic Hangman game

+To play just press any key then use keyboard to make guesses.